Mikahael/ascend-egg/README.md

 # ascend-egg
-For the everso greatful ~ Mikahael, Vortex
+For the everso greatful ~ Mikahael

 TO whomsoever it may concern,

-All rights reserved to PCMODDER / AVAROHANA / MIKAHAEL / VORTEX as the license states above.
+All rights reserved to PCMODDER / AVAROHANA / MIKAHAEL